-It is important to protect wood from water during the transport, storage, construction, and in-service stages to prevent potential issues, such as staining, mould, excessive dimensional changes, and decay.
-Among these stages, adequate on-site moisture protection is likely the most challenging given the range of possible moisture exposure conditions and the inevitable site and cost constraints of a construction project.
-Limited guidance is available (BRANZ 2004; CWC 2004), particularly related to the construction of large and tall wood buildings in a rainy coastal climate, or a northern climate with heavy snow loads.
-Moisture safety, especially during construction, was reported to be an urgent issue that deserves attention based on the experience with tall timber buildings in Europe (FII and BSLC 2014; Winter 2014).
-Figure 1 illustrates a general process and considerations for assessing the risk associated with on-site wetting and the subsequent decision making.
-Following this sequence the document summarizes moisture-related information about wood products/assemblies seen on construction sites, several categories of products/assemblies classified based on wetting and drying potentials, and different levels of on-site protection that may be applied.
+It is important to protect wood from water during the transport, storage, construction, and in-service stages to prevent potential issues, such as staining, mould, excessive dimensional changes (causing nail popping, drywall cracking), and even fastener corrosion and decay with prolonged wetting.
+Among these stages, the construction stage is likely the most challenging given the range of possible moisture exposure conditions and the inevitable site and cost constraints of a construction project.
+Limited guidance is available (BRANZ 2004; CWC 2004), particularly related to the construction of large and tall wood buildings in a rainy coastal climate, or wintertime in a northern climate with heavy snow loads.
+Moisture safety, especially during construction, deserves attention based on the experience with tall timber buildings in Europe (FII and BSLC 2014; Winter 2014).
+This document focuses on on-site protection against wetting by providing several categories of products/assemblies classified based on wetting and drying potentials, and different levels of on-site protection.
+Figure 1 illustrates a general process and considerations for assessing the wetting-associated risk and the subsequent decision making for moisture protection.
+However, it is also recognized that a very dry environment can cause issues, such as excessive checking and warping and may need measures to increase the humidity during construction or in service (see Section 5.3).

-Figure 1 General sequence of assessing wetting and durability risks and determining on-site protection strategies and methods

-It is well known that a building assembly (e.g., roof, floor, and wall) should not be enclosed until the wood has dried to an acceptable level of moisture content (MC), typically below 19%1.
-The figure "19%" means that the mass of water present in a piece of wood is 19% of the mass of the wood after it has been oven-dried.
-Excessive moisture may cause staining, mould growth, and ultimately decay if it does not dry out, or issues such as excessive dimensional changes (e.g., nail popping, drywall cracking) and corrosion of fasteners.
-However, wood is in general quite resilient to moisture and MC changes if kept within certain limits.
-Wetting of framing during construction should not lead to problems if certain conditions are met.
-In previous decades the use of green wood (the wood that is recently cut and has not been purposely dried), including dimension lumber and solid timbers, was the norm in most regions of North America (see the Canadian survey report, Garrahan et al. 1991)2.
+Figure 1 General sequence of assessing wetting and durability risks and determining on-site protection strategies and methods the wood has dried to an acceptable level of MC, typically below 19%1.
+The figure "19%" means that the mass of water present in a piece of wood is 19% of the mass of the wood after it has been ovendried.
+In previous decades the use of green wood (i.e., the wood that is recently cut and has not been purposely dried), including dimension lumber and solid timbers, was the norm in most regions of North America (see the Canadian survey report, Garrahan et al. 1991)2.
 Exposing wood during construction, which added probably only a small amount of moisture to the wood, never got much attention.
-Most potential issues were solved, in a natural way, by the generally slower pace of construction at the time, which allowed wood in an assembly to dry before the assembly or building is enclosed.
-In addition, the traditional building envelope, which used to have very low levels of thermal insulation but typically high vapour permeance, also allowed the wood to continue drying after enclosure.
-Stick-built light wood-frame construction, mostly used for single family houses and low-rise buildings, can generally accommodate wetting well, even for the dried wood commodities (e.g., dimension lumber and sheathing panels) seen on construction sites today.
+Most potential issues were solved, in a natural way, by the generally slower pace of construction at the time, which allowed wood in an assembly to dry before the assembly or building became enclosed.
+In addition, the traditional building envelope, which used to have very low levels of thermal insulation but typically high air movement and vapour permeance, also allowed the wood to continue drying after enclosure.
+Stick-built light wood-frame construction, mostly used for single-family houses and low-rise buildings, can generally accommodate wetting well, even for the dried wood commodities (e.g., dimension lumber and sheathing panels) seen on construction sites today.
 Most wood, particularly solid wood products with surface wetting only, and thin panels, can dry quickly under favourable environmental conditions.
+On-site wetting is therefore not a large concern for the traditional light wood frame construction.